When someone mentions tablets, there's a good chance you think of the iPad.

 However, if you're looking for a tablet specifically for graphics or video work -- or simply want the best that Apple has to offer -- the tablet delivers an experience unavailable anywhere else.

-The 12.9-inch display offers plenty of room to work on complex tasks, such as graphic design or video editing, while the TrueTone technology delivers accurate colors suitable for professional work.
+The 12.9-inch display offers plenty of room to work on complex tasks, such as graphic design or video editing, while the TrueTone technology delivers accurate colours suitable for professional work.

 The A12Z Bionic processor keeps load times snappy and ensures plenty of power for everything from gaming to encoding.